Brick Court Chambers

 Aarushi has also developed a substantial unled commercial practice:

-• Hicks v Guinness World Records – acting for Guinness World Records in successfully striking out a £1m fraudulent misrepresentation claim claiming “loss of chance” damages (unled, instructed by Mishcon de Reya)
+• Hicks v Guinness World Records – acting successfully for Guinness World Records in a £1m fraudulent misrepresentation claim claiming “loss of chance” damages (unled, instructed by Mishcon de Reya)

 • Covid 19 Insurance Claims – acting for an insurer in respect of Covid-19 business interruption claims after the FCA v Arch decision (unled, instructed by DWF)

-• Graham v TT2 – successful strike out of a claim against Tyne Tunnels under the Consumer Rights Act 2015 (unled, instructed by Eversheds)
+• Graham v TT2 – acting successfully for Tyne Tunnels in striking out a claim under the Consumer Rights Act 2015 (unled, instructed by Eversheds)

 • VMO2 – advising Virgin Media O2 in respect of a potential set-aside application (unled, instructed by VMO2 in-house legal)

-• Bank v Issuer - acting for a Swiss bank in a breach of contract claim in respect of index-linked securities (unled, instructed by Hogan Lovells)
+• Credinvest v Cirdan - acting for a Swiss bank in a breach of contract claim in respect of index-linked securities (unled, instructed by Hogan Lovells)

 • Public Law M